-The SPIF bit can be cleared during a second transmission; however, it must be cleared before the second SPIF bit in order to prevent an overrun condition (see Section 11.3.4.6).
+The SPIF bit can be cleared during a second transmission; however, it must be cleared before the second SPIF bit in order to prevent an overrun condition (see Section 12.3.4.6).

-Depending on the CPHA bit, the \overline{SS} pin has to be set to write to the DR register between each data byte transfer to avoid a write collision (see Section 11.3.4.4).
+Depending on the CPHA bit, the $\overline{SS}$ pin has to be set to write to the DR register between each data byte transfer to avoid a write collision (see Section 12.3.4.4).

-11.3.4.3 Data Transfer Format
+SERIAL PERIPHERAL INTERFACE (Cont'd) 12.3.4.3 Data Transfer Format